QzQz-2000/recipes-etl/README.md

 2. **Set Up GCP Authentication**: Configure authentication for Google Cloud Platform by following the instructions [here](https://cloud.google.com/docs/authentication/getting-started).

-3. **Initialize Terraform**: Navigate to the `terraform` directory and initialize Terraform by running the following command:
+3. **Initialize Terraform**: We use terraform to create the bucket we need on Google Cloud Storage.
+Navigate to the `terraform` directory and initialize Terraform by running the following command:

    ```bash
    terraform init